merge-api/merge-accounting-ruby/docs/AccountsApi.md

 api_instance = MergeAccountingClient::AccountsApi.new
 x_account_token = 'x_account_token_example' # String | Token identifying the end user.
 opts = {
+  company_id: 'company_id_example', # String | If provided, will only return accounts for this company.
   created_after: Time.parse('2013-10-20T19:20:30+01:00'), # Time | If provided, will only return objects created after this datetime.
   created_before: Time.parse('2013-10-20T19:20:30+01:00'), # Time | If provided, will only return objects created before this datetime.
   cursor: 'cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw', # String | The pagination cursor value.